mouuff/simple-getch/README.md

 # simple-getch
-Without using termcap or ncurses! ncurses getch requires a window
+Get keys and lines without using termcap or ncurses! ncurses getch requires a window

 Features: